Jena Argenta brings her exquisite papercutting to the artisans’ gallery, and contributes an equally exquisite, deeply thoughtful essay about her work.

 Thank you Tai.

-Originally posted on PARALLAX JOURNAL::
+Originally posted on PARALLAX::

 “Wabi-Sabi is a beauty of things imperfect, impermanent & incomplete.” ~ Leonard Koren